torvalds/linux/Documentation/networking/bridge.rst

 External Links
 ==============

-The old Documentation for Linux bridging is on: https://wiki.linuxfoundation.org/networking/bridge
+The old Documentation for GNU/Linux bridging is on: https://wiki.linuxfoundation.org/networking/bridge